eZanmoto/dock/README.md

 ### Testing

-The project can be tested locally using `make check`, or can be built using Docker by running the following:
+The project can be tested locally using `make check`, or the tests can be run using Docker by running the following:

     bash scripts/with_build_env.sh make check